cscart/docs/user_guide/look_and_feel/changing_attributes/saved_cart_period.rst

 **********************************************************************
-How To: Set How Long A Cart Stores Products, that Haven't Been Ordered
+How To: Set How Long A Cart Stores Products That Haven't Been Ordered
 **********************************************************************

-By default, a stores stores the products, that haven't been ordered, for 2 weeks.
+By default, a cart stores the products, that haven't been ordered, for 2 weeks.

 To change how long that period is, complete the following steps: